-The purchase of durable medical equipment requires pre-approval from Blue Cross, otherwise it may be ineligible for payment in whole or in part.
+The purchase of durable medical equipment or therapeutic device requires pre-approval from Blue Cross; otherwise it may be ineligible for payment in whole or in part.

-If there is a long-term need for equipment due to extended illness or disability, Blue Cross may, at its discretion, approve the purchase of these items.
-If such purchase is approved, the rental or approved purchase of a second piece of similar equipment is limited to once every 5 consecutive Policy years.
+If there is a long-term need for durable medical equipment or therapeutic device due to extended illness or disability, Blue Cross may, at its discretion, approve the purchase of these items.
+If such purchase is approved, the rental or approved purchase of a second piece of similar equipment or device is limited to once every 5 consecutive calendar years.

-Two pieces of equipment are similar if they serve the same purpose (for example, facilitate breathing, provide mobility, deliver insulin).
+Two pieces of equipment or device are similar if they serve the same purpose (for example, facilitate breathing, provide mobility, deliver insulin).